vishalap320/Structured_json/README.md

  # structred output for the stream of thoughts
 This project uses Groq's LLaMA3-70B model to transform unstructured stream-of-thoughts journal entries into structured .
+ It is designed to help people make sense of their unfiltered thoughts by organizing them into structured categories.

 ## What It Does
 Given a raw, free-form journal input, this script classifies and organizes the content under the following categories: